vaishak641234/un-inshorts-api/README.md

 # un-inshorts-api

-The unofficial api of the short news app inshorts
+The unofficial js wrapper of the short news app inshorts

 ## Installation